Filmography

 HOME

-Here is a filmography of Billy the Kid movies and the actors who portrayed him.
-All these movies are a far cry of telling the true story of the Kid (most are downright ridiculous).
-The most amusing thing of all is that most of the actors who played the teenage outlaw were middle age men (or even older) such as Emilio Estevez, Kris Kristofferson, Robert Taylor, Johnny Mack Brown, and others.
-Below is the list of films that are in order of the release year and it also includes names of the actor that played Billy the Kid.
+Below is a filmography of Billy the Kid movies and the actors who portrayed him.
+Of course, all these movies are a far cry of telling the true story of Billy the Kid, and most are downright ridiculous, but after all, they're not documentaries...these films were meant to entertain.
+What I find to be most amusing, is that most of the actors who played the teenage outlaw were middle age men (or even older) such as Emilio Estevez, Kris Kristofferson, Robert Taylor, Johnny Mack Brown, and others.

 MOVIES: